flosca/racket-tasks/readme.md

-racket-tasks
+Computer Science course at UrFU
 ============
-My solutions of Racket tasks, written at first year of Computer Science course.

-Institute of Mathematics and Computer Science in Ural Federal University.
+My solutions of tasks, written at the Institute of Mathematics and Computer Science in Ural Federal University.
-